sofieaasheim/supervised-learning-project/README.md

 - **Pandas** – A data analysis Python library
 - [scikit-learn] and [statsmodels] – Tools such as classes and functions for predictive data analysis (useful for the multiple regression analysis)

-If you are unfamiliar with these, I reccommend doing the [Dash tutorial] and looking at the [10 minutes to pandas] short user guide.

 ## Installation

 To contribute to the project, first make a project directory locally on your computer.
 Inside this, create a [virtual environment] for the project.
 In this project directory, you should also clone this repository.
-Some packages that are necessary for the project:
+Some of the packages that are necessary to install for the project to run locally:

 ```sh
 pip install pandas